Fresh seafood on sale in Brittany

 Brittany is a

-region with fine gastronomic traditions, the most famous of which is
+region with fine gourmet traditions, the most famous of which is

 shellfish, or as the French call them "fruits de mer", fruits of the